-Pharus Management Lux S.A. acts Management Company of Pharus SICAV and has not delegated the day-to-day investment management activity to a third parties for this Sub-Fund.
+Pharus Management Lux S.A. acts as Management Company of Pharus SICAV and has not delegated the day-to-day investment management activity to a third parties for this Sub-Fund.

-Front End Fee up to 3% of the applicable net asset value per Share.
-Redemption Fee up to 2% of the applicable net asset value per Share.
-Conversion Fee up to 0.5% of the applicable net asset value per Share.
-Global Fee up to 2% p.a. of the average net assets value during each quarter and payable quarterly on arrears.
+Front End Fee up to 3% of the applicable NAV of the Shares.
+Redemption Fee up to 2% of the applicable NAV of the Shares.
+Conversion Fee up to 0.5% of the applicable NAV of the Shares.
+Global Fee up to 2% p.a. of the average NAV during each quarter and payable quarterly on arrears.